Shadow08shyam/BasicAIchatbot/README.md

-Here is a sample README.md for your college review project:
+Here is a sample README.md for your Basic AI chatbot project:

 ---

-# College Review Web Application
+# Basic AI chatbot web application:

-A simple web application for user registration, login, and college review, featuring an AI Chatbot.
+A simple web application for user registration, login, featuring an AI Chatbot.

 ## Features